Econiverse/econiverse/content/fundamentals/account_types/drs/dtc_system/_index.md

 weight: 10
 ---

-Here is a diagram showing how a publicly traded stock is issued, held, and traded in the DTC system.
-Also shown on the diagram is how shares are held when directly registered.
+Here is a diagram illustrating the process of issuing, holding, and trading a publicly traded stock within the DTC system.
+Additionally, the diagram highlights how shares are held through direct registration.

 {{< img name="directregistrationsystem" lazy=true size=medium >}}